 So we see, both the terms look similar, but they carry different functionality.

-We learned that “onto” and “into” have more than one meaning.
+We learned that “onto” and “into” have multiple meanings.
 But the main difference between onto and into is that “into” is mainly used to express a movement with the outcome that something or someone is being surrounded or enclosed by something else, whereas “onto” is used to describe a movement on top of or upon something.

 To make it easier for you to understand, remember onto as on something and into as in something.
 With this, you can improve your writing skills.